 The Patient ...

 No side effects have been reported from using this feed supplement.
-ONE AC has been proven safe for pregnant and lactating mares and no animal has tested positive for drugs while using ONE AC, also making it an ideal supplement for performance horses.
+There are no ingredients in ONE AC that are known to cause a problem for pregnant and lactating mares.
+No animal has tested positive for drugs while using ONE AC which makes it an ideal supplement for performance horses.

 ONE AC is weight and work dependent and was designed for the average sized horse (950-1100 LBS).
 Therefore, for larger or smaller animals, the dosage needs to be adjusted.
 Add or subtract 1/2 teaspoonful per day for every 100 lbs. over or under the designed minimum or maximum weight.